 So many weird things can happen to a coin when mistakes take place during the minting process.

 There is a wide variety of errors that include characteristics such as a coin being the wrong size or shape.
 A few of them are:

 The bottom line is if you find a coin that is too large, too small, or not perfectly round… keep it for further investigation!

 U.S. error coins like this can be worth $50 or more.

 #9 – Rim Or Edge Oddities

-There are different kinds of errors that can cause the rim or edge of a coin not to look right.
-And sometimes it’s not even a Mint error that caused these oddities — but rather someone altering the coin to make it look different.
+Different kinds of errors can cause the rim or edge of a coin not to look right.

-- Is your coin missing the reeded edges (those little vertical lines along the edge of the coin) or some lettering that is supposed to be on the outer edge?
+- The coin is missing the reeded edges (those little vertical lines along the edge of the coin) or edge lettering (letters that are supposed to be on the outer edge).

-- Is the orange copper stripe missing from the outer edge of a copper-nickel clad coin?
+- The orange copper stripe is missing from the outer edge of a copper-nickel clad coin.